cfsworkload/business-intelligence/README.md

 **Embeddable Reporting** together with Salesforce to analyze, transform, and visualize your data.

 ## Introduction
-The Simple Data Pipes application has been created so you can deploy it into your personal space after signing up for Bluemix and
+The CRM Business Intelligence application has been created so you can deploy it into your personal space after signing up for Bluemix and
 DevOps Services.
 You will attach the **Cloudant NoSQL DB**, **DataWorks**, **dashDB**, and **Embeddable Reporting** services.
-Once the application is set up, you will be able to interact with Salesforce data, viewing it with **dashDB** and creating reports in Embeddable Reporting with IBM's Cognos Business Intelligence.
+Once the application is set up, you will be able to interact with Salesforce data using the Simple Data Pipes app, view it with **dashDB** and create reports in Embeddable Reporting with IBM's Cognos Business Intelligence.

 ## Sign up for and log into Bluemix and DevOps